 - If you’ve changed your name after marriage, you’ll need to bring your marriage license.

-4. Renew your license.
 You can renew your license within 150 days of its expiration date.
-Because you transferred your license after the implementation of the "secure ID renewal requirements," you will be able to renew your license online.
+Because you transferred your license after the implementation of the "Secure ID renewal requirements," you will be able to renew your license online.
 Visit the Department of Driver Services website for more information on the renewal process.